msv-lab/llm-play/README.md

 # llm-query

-A utility for small-scale experimentation with LLMs in UNIX environment.
+A utility for experimenting with LLMs for UNIX hackers.
 It supports the following workflow:

 ```mermaid
 flowchart LR